 Additionally, studies suggest that a deficiency in testosterone can be a “key predictive factor” for heart disease in menopausal women or women who have had hysterectomies, and that these women have three times more risk in developing cardiovascular disease – so treating low testosterone is important.

 Of course, women only need a very small percentage of testosterone supplementation compared to what men need.
 When testosterone is balanced, women report that they feel more like they did when they were younger and have pep in their step again, with better mood and motivation.
 Entering the hormonal shifts that occur with peri-menopause and menopause can really have an impact on life and it’s always rewarding to feel like oneself again!

-The Renewed Vitality practitioners are experts in hormone balancing.
+The Renewed Vitality practitioners in Dallas, TX are experts in hormone balancing.
 Our lab testing is much more comprehensive than what is traditionally done by most doctors so that all areas of deficiency and imbalances can be identified so that you can feel your very best.